 1 large egg

-Enough light muscovado sugar to lightly sprinkle over the cake
+Demerara sugar, to sprinkle over the cake before baking

 Method

-Pop the sultanas into a large glass bowl, add the syrup and sugar and pour in the tea (sometimes, I simply soak the fruit in tea and then add the syrup and sugar when I add the egg and flour.
-Either way works).
-Give it a good stir and then cover the bowl and leave the fruit to soak for a couple of hours.
-Ideally if you can, soak it overnight, as this will allow more tea to be absorbed into the fruit and will plump it up nicely!
+Put the sultanas into a large non metallic mixing bowl, add the syrup and sugar and pour in the tea (sometimes, I simply soak the fruit in tea and then add the syrup and sugar when I add the egg and gf flour; either way works).
+Give it a good stir and then cover the bowl and leave the fruit to soak in a cool place (not a fridge) overnight.

-Add the egg and flour into the bowl of fruit and give everything a good mix.
+Add the egg and gluten free flour to the soaked fruit and give everything a good mix.

-Transfer the mixture into the lined loaf tin and then pop it into the oven.
+Transfer the mixture into the prepared tin, sprinkle with muscovado sugar and then pop it into the oven.

 Bake for approximately 40-50 minutes until the tea loaf is golden brown and feels firm when you press the top.
 It’s best to double check it’s thoroughly cooked by inserting a knife into the centre of the cake.
-If it comes out clean, it’s done!
+If it comes out clean, then it’s fully baked.

 Remove from the oven and allow to cool slightly before turning the loaf out of the tin and peeling off the greaseproof.

-If you fancy making a larger loaf double the quantity and use a 2lb loaf tin.
-Of course this will take longer to cook.
+If you fancy making a larger tea loaf, double the quantity and use a 2lb loaf tin.
+Of course this will take longer to bake.

 The tea loaf is perfect for freezing.
-Probably best to slice and wrap individually, then it will be nice and handy to grab out a piece to defrost, as and when you fancy!
+Probably best to slice and wrap individually.
+It will then be nice and handy to grab out a piece to defrost, as and when you fancy a slice.

-The tea loaf is also naturally dairy free and can be enjoyed spread with a dairy free alternative rather than butter.
+The tea loaf is naturally dairy free and can be enjoyed spread with a dairy free alternative, rather than butter.

-And finally to check out a little demo of me popping this tea loaf together click here!
+Click here to check out a quick demo of me popping one of these tasty tea loaves together.

-For more of my cakes and bakes have a peep here.
+For more cakes and bakes recipes take a peep here.

 Liz x